Soy vegano. Or soy vegetariano.

 Things are changing and it’s not unusual now to find restaurantes vegetarianos or veganos.
 But they are not available everywhere.
 They are more common in the bigger cities.
 But the Camino goes through a lot of smaller towns and rural areas.
 So, is it possible to do the Camino as a vegetariano/a* or vegano/a*?

 The short answer is: YES!
-It’s possible.
+It’s possible, with some planning.

 You have two main choices:

-- You can buy food and snacks from the local fruterías and supermercados (see Shopping in the Camino for the pronunciation of these words).
+- You can buy food and snacks from the local fruterías and supermercados (see Shopping on the Camino for the pronunciation of these words).
 Some albergues have kitchens where you can prepare your own meal.
 You just need to find out if the place where you are staying has such facilities.

 There are many Spanish dishes that are naturally vegetariano/vegano or can be easily adapted (In this article you can find a long list of Spanish dishes that are suitable for vegans: https://www.thenomadicvegan.com/the-ultimate-vegan-guide-to-spain/).
 You just need to know a few Spanish words and phrases to make sure you get the right food: